 Døråldalen, the colorful neighbor to Rondane national park

-It’s a Beautiful place in the fall time.
-Last time I was here was two years ago.
-You can check out my previous post En tur til Døråldalen (In norwegian).
+It’s a beautiful place in the fall time.
+The last time I was here was two years ago.
+You can check out my previous post En tur til Døråldalen (In Norwegian).

 This time we wanted to witness the lunar eclipse that would occur around 4 in the morning.
 I got some decent photographs from this trip.
 So instead of cramming all of the keepers in one blog post, which would be messy, I will split the images into four blog posts.

 How to get there

 I got some questions on the last post about Døråldalen on how to get here.
 If you use Google maps, you can click this link, and choose the driving direction from wherever you are.
 If you are driving via Gudbrandsdalen, do a stop in Ringebu.
 We have a “Village photo gallery” on the walls in the street:).

 Just remember to have some cash for the toll road.
 50 NOK, no credit cards.

 Earlier that day, I got a message from one of the guys from the local camera club that they would also be there.
 So I drove there early to met up with them.
 On my way there, the clouds were covering most of the valley.
 But there were some gaps in the clouds.
 The light would only shine for a couple of seconds.
 When I was coming around a turn, I got a glimpse.
 I stopped the car and hauled ass.
 Running to get a better view.
 I was just a few seconds late – the light was disappearing just when I pushed the shutter.
-I just managed to get an exposure before the trees were in the dark.
+I just managed to get an exposure reading before the trees were in the dark.

 The mandatory phone camera selfie.
 Sorry, Jon, for the not so flattering image :)

 After dinner, it’s time for some sun

 Later, we went to a nearby pond where I and many many others have taken gazillion pictures.
 But no wonder.
 It’s absolutely gorgeous there!

 The nameless pond with the Rondane mountains in the background: